Identify Your Emotional Needs

 When our emotional needs are not met, it can be easy to fall into a cycle of self-pity and negativity.

-Nevertheless, taking the time for ourselves to do things that make us happy, whether it’s reading a book, taking a walk, or practicing meditation, is always a good thing.
+Nevertheless, taking the time to do things that make us happy, is always a good thing.
 And sometimes a good book or quiet reflection and a cup of tea is all it takes!

 Consider Counseling

 There are going to be times, however, when we can’t meet all our own needs, and our partner is struggling to show up in the ways we need them to do.
-If you’ve reached that point, it may be time to consider seeking the help of a professional counselor.
+If you’ve reached that point, it may be time to consider seeking the help of a professional.

-A counselor can help you identify your emotional needs, communicate effectively with your partner, and develop coping strategies to deal with emotional distress.
+They can also help you learn to communicate effectively with your partner and may also be able to suggest coping strategies to deal with emotional distress.

 Counseling can also help you and your partner strengthen your relationship and build a stronger emotional connection.